Lomepal: Career

+Lomepal's album Mauvais ordre was released in September 2022.

 His stage name comes from the fact that his friends always thought he was sick because of his pale complexion, hence Lomepal (for "the pale man").
 His first stage name was Jo Pump.
 He is friends with the Belgian rapper Roméo Elvis, with whom he collaborated on the song "1000°C" for Lomepal's album Jeannine.